appunite/Loudius/README.md

 Here's an example of an experiment that meets our rules:

-Branch Name: experiment/navigation-by-voyager-library
+**Branch Name:** experiment/navigation-by-voyager-library\
-Purpose: Check compose navigation with voyager library.
-Compare that with standard way.
+**Purpose:** Check compose navigation with voyager library.
+Compare that with standard way.\
-Goal: To resolve which navigation is better for compose.
-What are the pros and cons of each way.
+**Goal:** To resolve which navigation is better for compose.
+What are the pros and cons of each way.\
-Method: Implement navigation with voyager library.
+**Method:** Implement navigation with voyager library.

 ## 🚀 Project setup

 In order to properly start the application and use it, the CLIENT_SECRET environment variable must be set on your computer.
+CLIENT_SECRET is a GitHub client secret key provided from ``Settings -> Developer Settings -> OAuth Apps -> my application``.

 ### How to set environmental variable on mac?